 In the meantime, Benton County’s Justice of the Peace, a man named DeWitt Ballou, had made efforts to return the “peace” to the county, with very little success.
-Commanding a military-like force, he tried to restore law and order, but when his efforts failed, the Missouri Governor was called in to help.
+Commanding a military-like force, he tried to restore law and order, but the Missouri Governor was called in to help when his efforts failed.

 Before the reign of terror was over, the Governor was forced to call out the state militia to control the violence in Benton County.
 In the end, 38 of the Turk men were charged with almost killing the innocent farmer, Samuel Yates, but the case never went to trial.

 Later, Tom Turk was killed by one of his own “posse” members.
 Andy Jones fled to Texas and was followed by Nathan Turk.
 When Jones was arrested for stealing horses, Nathan testified against him, and Jones was found guilty and hanged.

 Sometime later, Nathan Turk would be killed in a Louisiana gunfight.
 Mrs. Turk, with her one surviving son, returned to Tennessee.
 The rest of the Jones clan also moved from the area.
 Though the family feud was finally over, vigilante violence continued for more than a decade.

 Interestingly, Benton and Polk Counties weren’t the only areas to have a “Slicker War.”
-From 1843 to 1845, Lincoln County in the eastern portion of the state borrowed the term and had their own vigilante motivated chaos.
+From 1843 to 1845, Lincoln County in the eastern portion of the state borrowed the term and had its own vigilante-motivated chaos.
 When Lincoln County residents also began to suffer the depredations of horse thieves and counterfeiters, they too organized to protect their property.

-Slicker organizations also operated in St. Charles and McDonald Counties in Missouri, as well as several other areas throughout the state.
-Though most began with the intention of punishing or ridding themselves of outlaws, in some instances the “bad men” became members of the societies, maliciously using the groups for their own agendas.
+Slicker organizations also operated in St. Charles and McDonald Counties in Missouri and several other areas throughout the state.
+Though most began with the intention of punishing or ridding themselves of outlaws, in some instances, the “bad men” became members of the societies, maliciously using the groups for their own agendas.
 This often led to the organization of opposing groups called the “Anti-Slickers.”
 All across the state, men were killed and wounded in numerous small and large “Slicker Wars.”